About

 Since the beginning OOSOOM has been shown at Summerhall, although in different areas of the building.
 As the previous site of the Royal (Dick) Veterinary College it offers a range of interesting spaces for the team to curate.
 The OOSOOM team and exhibitors embrace the character of the building, from traditional white gallery style rooms, to unusual spaces like corridors with crumbling paint and to the disused ‘machine room’.

-This website is a new addition to the project and means that the work can be keep being viewed long after the physical exhibition has ended.
+This website was created in 2020 during the COVID-19 pandemic, and now means that the work can be keep being viewed long after the physical exhibition has ended.

-In 2020 funding for the exhibition to take place for another 8 years was secured.
-So, if you or your group are interested in taking part in the next Out of Sight Out of Mind exhibition or have any other questions please get in touch.
+If you or your group are interested in taking part in future Out of Sight Out of Mind exhibitions, or if you would like to keep in touch with us and receive updates, or if you have any questions please get in touch.

 Sources of mental health support